KastnerRG/Read_the_docs/docs/project1.rst

 * Folder **Demo**: (WES students only) host_fir.ipynb | .bit | .hwh

-* *fir128_optimizedN* corresponds to the architectures that you generated to answer the questions.
-You can have one or multiple, just make sure the code is readable (i.e., do not put multiple optimizations commented out in the same file).
+* *fir128_optimizedN* corresponds to the architectures you generated to answer the questions.
+You can have one or multiple, just ensure the code is readable (i.e., do not put multiple optimizations commented out in the same file).

 * *fir128_best* is the folder containing your best architecture.

 Submission
 ~~~~~~~~~~

 Place your code on your private Bitbucket or GitHub repository.
-Give collaborator or read-only access to the TAs, whose email addresses and usernames will be made available on Piazza.
+Give the instructors collaborator or read-only access.
 Put separate assignments in separate folders; name each folder according to the project.
 Place your report directly under your project folder.

 10) Grading Rubric
 ------------------

 Your grade will be determined by your answers to the questions.
-Your answers should be well written and clearly delineated (for example: by copying the questions into the report before answering them, or placing each question under a separate subheading).
-Additional points (up to 20) will be subtracted for poor formatting and/or answers that are hard to understand.
-Examples of issues include any spelling errors, multiple/egregious grammar errors, poor presentation of results, lack of written comparison of the results, etc. Report throughput and resource usage for each design you discuss in your report, and include the files for these designs in your submission.
-We encourage the use of tables for stating results and the changes that produced them, and figures to draw comparisons between different designs.
+Your answers should be well-written and clearly delineated (for example, by copying the questions into the report before answering them or placing each question under a separate subheading).
+Additional points (up to 20) will be subtracted for poor formatting and answers that are hard to understand.
+Example issues include spelling errors, multiple/egregious grammar errors, poor presentation of results, lack of written comparison of the results, etc. Report throughput and resource usage for each design you discuss in your report, and include the files for these designs in your submission.
+We encourage using tables to state results and the changes that produced them and figures to draw comparisons between different designs.
 A well-written report is informative but not overly verbose.
-You will be deducted points if you do not follow the instructions on directory naming and file structure.
+You will be deducted points if you do not follow the directory naming and file structure instructions.

-If you are submitting a report made in LaTeX, you might find `this link that generates tables from spreadsheets <https://www.tablesgenerator.com/>`_ helpful.
+If you submit a report made in LaTeX, you might find `this link that generates tables from spreadsheets <https://www.tablesgenerator.com/>`_ helpful.

-The report comprises of 80% of your grade.
+The report comprises 80% of your grade.
 The remaining 20% is for the performance of the best version of your fir128 filter.
-If your design achieves a throughput of greater than 0.5MHz but less than 1MHz then you will be awarded 10 points.
-If you achieve 1MHz and higher than you will get complete 20 points.
+If your design achieves a throughput greater than 0.5MHz but less than 1MHz, then you will be awarded 10 points.
+If you achieve 1MHz and higher, you will get full credit.
 Try to make resource usage as small as possible.
 The resource usage must be within the resources provided by the Pynq board.
 Similarly the timing has to be fulfilled, i.e. the clock achieved should be within 10ns (100 MHz).